 O I will love thee still, my dear,

-In this poem, the poet uses hyperbole by overstating his love for his beloved that he would love her until the seas dry, and rocks melt with the sun.
-In fact, the poet has uses exaggeration just to emphasize the power of his love.
+In this poem, the poet uses hyperbole by overstating his love for his beloved, that he would love her until the seas dry, and rocks melt with the sun.
+In fact, the poet has used exaggeration to emphasize the power of his love.

 This type of trope is opposite to hyperbole in that it is an understatement that negates its opposite.

-In these lines, the poet tries to understate the idea that he is unable to have sex with his beloved in this world and suggests opposite idea of having it in coffins where they could have privacy, however, with no hugging at all.
+In these lines, the poet tries to understate the idea that he is unable to have sex with his beloved in this world, and suggests the opposite idea of having it in coffins where they could have privacy.
+However, there would be no hugging at all.

 Metonymy is a type of trope in which an alternative name takes the place of the name of an original idea, while both are closely associated.
-As in William Shakespeare’s Hamlet, we can find use of metonymy many times, such as there is a ghost representing Hamlet’s father refers to his assassin “the serpent that did sting thy father’s life.”
-In another case, we see when Polonius advises his son Laertes to “give every man thy ear” means to imply that he should pay attention to others too that what they say.
+As in William Shakespeare’s Hamlet, we can find use of metonymy many times, such as the ghost of Hamlet’s father referring to his assassin:

 Function of Trope

-Since trope is a figurative expression, its major function is to give additional meaning to the texts and allow the readers to think profoundly to understand the idea or a character.
+Since trope is a figurative expression, its major function is to give additional meaning to the texts, and allow readers to think profoundly, to understand the idea or a character.
 Also, it creates images that produce artistic effects on the audience’s senses.
 Through trope, writers intensify normal human feelings into extraordinary emotions, where they feel that those emotions are not ordinary.
 Additionally, most types of trope present comparisons that make the understanding of the text easier for readers.